 - For best results, you’ll need to let your brisket rest for at least 30 minutes (ideally an hour) after cooking.
 Resting inside the wrapped layer is advised.
-You can also take it to this stage, allow to cool and keep in the fridge if you are planning on cooking ahead of time.
+You can also take it to this stage, allow it to cool and keep in the fridge if you are planning on cooking ahead of time.

 - When properly slowly smoked, something called the ‘smoke ring’ occurs.
 This is a pink area beneath the dark exterior, up to 3mm wide.
-Produced by a chemical reaction between the pigment in the meat and the gases produced from wood or charcoal, BBQ advocates often see this as confirmation all has gone as it should during cooking.
+Produced by a chemical reaction between the pigment in the meat and the gases produced from wood or charcoal, barbecue advocates often see this as confirmation all has gone as it should during cooking.

 - Fruit woods such as hickory, oak, and pecan blend wonderfully with brisket.
 As you want to create a steady smoke for several hours, you need to use chunks instead of woodchips or pellets, as they will burn far too quickly.
 These should be added alongside charcoal to provide longevity during the brisket’s long, slow cook.